MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin-home.md

 ![Access Admin home from the home page](media/adminhome.png)

-Alternatively, at the bottom of the left navigation pane, select **Intelligent Order Management** to change the workspace area, select **Settings** in the left navigation pane, and then select **Admin home**.
+Alternatively, at the bottom of the left navigation pane, select **Intelligent Order Management \> Settings** to change the workspace area, and then select **Admin home**.

 ![Admin home page with Settings highlighted](media/adminchangearea.png)